-Form 16 (or salary certificate in layman’s language) is a certificate issued by an employer to all his employees for a particular financial year at the end of the said year reflecting the total salary paid and amount of tax deducted (‘TDS’) during the year.
-For a salaried employee, Form 16 is of utmost importance from income-tax point of view as it forms the base of his / her income-tax return.
+Form 16 (or salary certificate in layman’s language) is a certificate issued by an employer to all employees for a particular financial year.
+It is issued at the end of said year reflecting the total salary paid and amount of tax deducted (‘TDS’) during the year.
+For a salaried employee, form 16 is of utmost importance from the income-tax point of view as it is the base of his / her income-tax return.

 Contents of your Form 16 – Part A

 Part A of your Form 16 will be the TDS certificate issued by your employer.
 It determines the total amount paid to you during the year and the amount of tax deducted and deposited by the employer in your name with the Indian Government Treasury.

 Note that if you change your job in one financial year, every employer will issue a separate Part A of Form 16, for the period of employment.
 This certificate is valid only if it reflects all these following details: